Western Airlines: Western Airlines

-In August 1953, Western was serving 38 airports; in June 1968 that number had grown to 42.

 In June 1960, Western Airlines introduced Boeing 707s (707-139s) between Los Angeles, San Francisco, Portland and Seattle.
 720B nonstops MSP-SFO and MSP-LAX began in 1966, along with LAX-Acapulco.
 In 1967 WAL acquired Pacific Northern Airlines (PNA, the successor of Woodley Airways) based in Seattle, Washington, its primary routes being Anchorage - Seattle nonstop as well as Anchorage - Juneau - Seattle and Anchorage - Juneau - Ketchikan - Seattle with PNA flying Boeing 720 jetliners on these routes with the airline also operating nonstop Kodiak, Alaska - Seattle service with Lockheed Constellation propliners.
 Also in 1967, Western added Vancouver, and in 1969 it began nonstop flights between several California airports and Hawaii.
+In June 1968 the scheduled links called at 42 airports.

 In the late 1960s, Western aimed for an all-jet fleet, adding Boeing 707-320s, 727-200s and 737-200s to its 720Bs.
 The two leased B707-139s had been sold in favor of the turbofan-powered Boeing 720B.
 Lockheed L-188 Electra turboprops were replaced with new 737-200s.
 In 1973 Western added nine McDonnell Douglas DC-10-10s, marketing its wide-body cabins as "DC-10 Spaceships".
 They were configured with 46 first-class seats, 193 coach, and a lower level galley.
 From 1976 to 1981 the DC-10s flew Los Angeles to Miami nonstop.

 Starting in 1968 future billionaire Kirk Kerkorian was a major investor in Western Airlines.
 Kerkorian had previously controlled Trans International Airlines, making his first fortune by selling it to insurance conglomerate Transamerica Corporation earlier in 1968.
 Kerkorian built a large stake in Western from 1968 to 1970 and took control of the board, reshaping management (including side-lining Drinkwater) and, among other changes, cancelling Western's orders for Boeing 747s, helping Western minimize the impact of the widebody-driven capacity glut of the early 1970s.
 He remained a power at Western until 1976, when he sold his remaining stock back to the company.

 In 1969, Western Airlines opened negotiations to merge with American Airlines.
 However, the merger was opposed by rival airlines such as Continental Airlines and the United States Department of Justice Antitrust Division under Richard Wellington McLaren.
 President Richard Nixon's attorney Herbert W. Kalmbach suggested that the antitrust suit would be dropped in exchange for a $75,000 campaign contribution to the Committee for the Re-Election of the President, which American Airlines CEO George A. Spater agreed to.
 However, the merger was nonetheless rejected in a 4–1 decision by the Civil Aeronautics Board in July 1972.